 “NCI-funded researchers are working to advance our understanding of how to prevent, detect, and treat pancreatic cancer.”

 - The National Cancer Institute, cancer.gov

 Raise your voice!
-Join us in urging Congress to support $46.11 billion for the NIH in FY2022, including $7.6 billion for the NCI.
+Join us in urging Congress to support increased funding for the NIH and the NCI!

 History of Pancreatic Cancer Research Funding at the NCI

 When PanCAN was founded in 1999, the NCI was only investing $17.3 million in pancreatic cancer research.
 We knew we needed to make pancreatic cancer a national priority and increase federal funding for the disease.
 For two decades, PanCAN advocates have been meeting with members of Congress to tell their stories about how pancreatic cancer has affected their lives.
 These stories remind Congress why pancreatic cancer research funding is important to the people they serve.